1pyke/GrabOne_Copy/README.md

 # GrabOne-Copy project

-GrabOne is a website where the user can buy and review products
+GrabOne is a website where the user can buy and review products.

-GrabOne-Copy It's an Copy of GrabOne website wtih  diffrent APi's and reviewing movies insted of products.
+GrabOne-Copy It's an Copy of GrabOne website with different APi's and reviewing movies instead of products.

 -----